NetworkBlockDevice/nbd/doc/proto.md

 - `NBD_REPLY_TYPE_OFFSET_HOLE` (2)

   This chunk type is in the content chunk category.  *length* MUST be exactly 12.
-It represents that the contents of *hole size* bytes starting at *offset* read as all zeroes.
+It represents that the contents of *hole size* bytes, starting at the absolute *offset* from the start of the export, read as all zeroes.
 The hole MUST lie within the bounds of the original offset and length of the client's request, and MUST NOT overlap with the bounds of any earlier content chunk or error chunk in the same reply.
 This chunk MAY be used more than once in a reply, unless the `NBD_CMD_FLAG_DF` flag was set.
 Valid as a reply to `NBD_CMD_READ`.

   The payload is structured as: